intel-iot-devkit/how-to-code-samples/README.md

 ## How It Works

-This "smart" stove top sensor has a number of useful features, designed to help you monitor the temperature of the food you are cooking on your legacy stovetop.
+This smart stove top sensor has a number of useful features, designed to help you monitor the temperature of the food you are cooking on your legacy stovetop.
 Set the target temperature for a pot on your rangetop using a web page served directly from the Edison itself, using your mobile phone.
 When the target temperature is reached, the speaker chimes.
 If an open flame from a pot boiling over is detected, than an alarm sounds.
 Optionally, all data can also be stored using the Intel® IoT Example Datastore running in your own Microsoft* Azure* account.